thruthesky/backend/README.md

 ## SEO Friendly Fetch For Client End

-* Since Backend works as Restful API,
+* Since Backend works as Restful API Server,
-	* there is no HTML to be indexed by search engine.
+	* there is no Sitemap that links posts to be indexed by search engine.
-	* and it cannot be previewed by other site like facebook.
+	* and it cannot be site-previewed by other site like facebook.

 And this is why SEO pages comes.

-* By supporting IE6 ~ IE9, Human can read SEO pages.
-So, seo.php must prepare nice design with Machine readable SEO friendly page.
+* It is only machine readable which means there is no design but HTML and posts for SEO purpose only.